 Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

-The Arizer Air really has got some sick reputation to live up to…
+The Arizer Air really has some reputation to live up to.

-…so much that with the Air, the Canadian company Arizer basically designed a more portable version of their Solo.
+Because of the Arizer Solo's success, the Canadian company Arizer basically designed a more portable version of their Solo.